 - Friendly, well-polished user interface that makes understanding complex data categories a breeze

 - 7-day free trial with a fair entry price to paid plans for serious traders

 - Trade Management tool can be complex to use even though the interface is streamlined

 TraderSync Review: Is TraderSync Right for Me?

 Looking at all the benefits the software offers, there seems to be something for every trader to grab onto.

-Hands down TraderSync is the Number 1 trading log app in the market now.
+Hands down, TraderSync is the Number 1 trading log app in the market now.
 I was blown away by the quality and features built into it.
 Guys, they have a free Mobile app too.
 The folks I worked with on account creation and support were super nice and prompt in response.
-I am hooked.
+I am hooked. – Matthew, on Trustpilot

-Tradersync is very easy to read and very clear.
+TraderSync is very easy to read and very clear.
 If you are new to trading like me they were great at being patient and answering all the crazy newbie questions I had.
 And their platform is so easy to read, compared to the other company I tried.
 Day and night difference.
 They have a great platform and more importantly great customer service and people who care.
 They are the best for a reason, in my opinion. – David, on Trustpilot

 - The Smartest Way to Invest $500 Right Now: It doesn’t matter if you have $500 in savings or $5 million.
 See what one of America's richest men says you need to do right now.